gabrieldev-7cd/gabrieldev-7cd/README.md

 💚 Vue.js<br>
 💚 NodeJs.<br>

-"A melhor forma de prever o futuro é criá-lo."
+"A melhor forma de prever o futuro é criá-lo." <br>
-"The Best way to predict the future is create it."
+"The Best way to predict the future is create it." <br>
--Alan Curtis Kay
+-Alan Curtis Kay <br>
 ☝️ look for who this guy is!